Triangulate Cobweb Spider Identification Guide

 Step 5: Ongoing Maintenance

 Spider control takes time.
-Our tri-annual service plan (three visits per year) includes follow-up visits to reapply the exterior barrier, remove new webs, and check activity.
+Our tri-annual service plan, which is three visits per year, includes trips to reapply the exterior barrier, remove new webs, and check on spider activity.

 Customer Guidance